MODEL IDrunware:200@8

 checkContent

 Enable or disable content safety checking.
-When enabled, defaults to fast mode.

 safety » mode